cmp-202/ssh2shell/README.md

 Keyboard-interactive
 ----------------------
 Keyboard-interactive authentication is available when both host.server.tryKeyboard is set to true and the event handler keyboard-interactive is defined as below.
-The keyboard-interactive event handler must be added to the instance rather than through the host config because it can only be called on the first connection.
+The keyboard-interactive event handler can only be used on the first connection.

 Also see test/keyboard-interactivetest.js for the full example